Leasehold Extension Valuation

 This is the all important number when it comes to leasehold extension valuations.
 If the lease length is less than 80 years, the tenant instantaneously pays a higher premium to the landlord.
 The figure is also dictated by the long lease value of the property, therefore having a thorough understanding of this is key to valuing the property.

-Leasehold Extension Valuation Fixed Costs:
+Lease Extension Valuation Fixed Costs:

 Here at Berry Lodge Surveyors, we believe Valuation costs should be transparent, fixed and never include any hidden extras.